IRCTC Train Ticket Cancellation, Refund Rules - Sleeper, AC 1, AC 2, AC 3, Confirmed, Waitlisted, RAC Tickets

 Cancellation Of Tatkal Ticket

-8) Remember no refund is granted on cancellation of confirmed Tatkal tickets.
+8) Remember no refund is granted on cancellation of confirmed Tatkal train tickets.

 9) If a train is running late by more than 3 hours or train is cancelled, you can file TDR for claiming refund, according to IRCTC.